 Undercut the Door Jambs

-The best tool for this job is a Japanese-style pull saw, but you can also use a back saw, a dovetail saw or even a regular handsaw in a pinch.
-Place a spare piece of the new laminate on the floor in front of the jamb and lay the saw flat on top of it with the teeth facing the jamb to give you the correct cutting height and then saw away.
+The best tool for this job is a Japanese-style pull saw (or a similar tool called an undercut saw), but you can also use a back saw, a dovetail saw or even a regular handsaw in a pinch.
+Place a spare piece of the new laminate (and underlayment, as applicable) on the floor in front of the jamb and lay the saw flat on top of it with the teeth facing the jamb to give you the correct cutting height, and then saw away.
 It's best to do this during the prep stage so you don't have to stop and do it in the middle of the floor installation.

 Install Laminate Flooring Underlayment